 CommUnity is all about generating as much on-going funding for your chosen community groups as possible and by being able to capture all payment methods except purchases using cash, we can meet this goal to help make NZ communities stronger and more prosperous.

-Everyone that registers with CommUnity – Members, Merchants and Community Groups – will have a private account that is username and passwords protected, where you will see a range of very useful information including money generated, totals received by each group you have chosen (historically as well), a Go Shop component directing you to partner merchants, an ability to invite your friends to be part of CommUnity and manage your cards and your personal information.
-This information is yours that only you can share with people you choose.
+All registered Members, Merchants and Community Groups will have a secure account that is username and password protected, where once logged in to your member portal you will see a range of very useful information.
+This dashboard includes funds generated, totals received by each group you have chosen (historically as well), a ‘Daily Deals’ component to seek out latest merchant promotions and the ability to view each merchant listing directing you to CommUnity Merchants, an ability to invite your friends to be part of CommUnity and the ability to update your personal information.
+This secure information is yours, that only you can share with people you choose.

 You can change who you support anytime you like.